-During the stroke, it is possible that the strikers' ball will hit another ball and cause this other ball to run its next hoop.
-If this occurs, the player gains a point but the striker is not allowed a continuation stroke.
+During the stroke, if the strikers' ball makes a roquet, which causes the other ball to run its next hoop (called peeling), the owner of the ball that has been peeled gains a point and the striker is not allowed a continuation stroke.

 Points are kept track of by attaching a clip to the hoop each time the intended ball passes through.
 The clip is colour coordinated in relation to the colour of the ball so that your progress is visible and easy to follow.
 During the first circuit the clip is attached to the top of the hoop, and during the second circuit the clip is attached to the side.

 Once each of the players' balls have been manoeuvred around the circuit twice, they must hit the peg to score 1 final peg point.
 The peg point can be scored in either of two ways; the player hits the ball directly into the peg OR the player hits another rover ball which in turn hits the ball in question, and this ball in question then hits the peg.
 The ball which has now scored its peg point is removed from the court.

 Once a ball has scored its last hoop point it 'becomes a rover'.
 It may not be beneficial for that ball to 'peg out' straight away because a Rover Ball can be used to help the player's or team's other ball to finish.

 Once and the peg has been hit at the end of the second circuit by each of the balls, 26 points will have been scored.
 This consists of 12 points from running the hoops and 1 peg point for each ball.
 The team or player scoring 26 points first is the winner.

 - The striker touches the head of the mallet with a hand

 - The striker rests the handle of the mallet or a hand or arm on the ground, some other object or their legs or feet.